 These include:

-Health insurance is not optional – it’s essential.
-You must show proof of valid, comprehensive health insurance to apply for a freelance visa in Germany.
+German health insurance is not optional – it’s required.
+To apply for a freelance visa in Germany, you must provide proof of valid, comprehensive health insurance.
 The plan must:

 Feather’s expat health insurance plans are specifically designed to meet visa requirements — and they’re surprisingly affordable, especially for freelancers and the self-employed.
 Unlike public or traditional private insurance, which can cost twice as much for freelancers as for employees, Feather’s plans start at just €72, making them a much more accessible option.